tailcallhq/graphql-conf-2024-hackathon/README.md

-# 🚀 GraphQL Conf Hackathon 2024
+# 🚀 GraphQL Conf Hackathon 2024 | Tailcall

 ## Overview

-Welcome to the GraphQL Hackathon 2024, where you will implement a GraphQL server that resolves data from upstream REST APIs!
+Welcome to the Tailcall GraphQL Hackathon 2024, where you will implement a GraphQL server that resolves data from upstream REST APIs!
 Your mission is to implement the GraphQL schema provided below, efficiently resolving queries while ensuring high performance and correctness.

 **Challenge**: Build a GraphQL server that: